open-dynamic-robot-initiative/master-board/firmware/README.md

 ./install.sh
 ```

-For more details, refer to [the offical documentation of esp-idf.](https://docs.espressif.com/projects/esp-idf/en/v4.0.3/get-started/index.html).
-(We link the documentation for 4.0.3 because the documentation for 4.0.1 is broken at the time of writing.
-But the content should not differ much.)
+For more details, refer to [the offical documentation of esp-idf](https://docs.espressif.com/projects/esp-idf/en/v4.0.3/get-started/index.html).
+We link the documentation for 4.0.3 because the documentation for 4.0.1 is broken at the time of writing.
+But the content should not differ much.

 **Note** : If you are using **Python2**, you need to install packages at specific versions before running the installation: `pip install python-socketio==1.5.0 Flask-SocketIO==2.9`